 Be sure to read up more on understanding the F-Layout at Webdesigntuts+:

-We’ve seen amazing results on our slide-down subscription panel on the MarTech Blog.
+We’ve seen amazing results on our slide-down subscription panel on Martech Zone.
 It performs over 400% better than our in-stream subscription call to action at the base of our posts.
 I’m sure there are some changes we can test to improve results, but the preliminary data provides data that the more interruptive we are, the better the results.
 We tend to lean in opposition to this practice since we don’t want to actually lose our audience because we’re slapping ads everywhere… but it’s worth mentioning.